-The School of Engineering offers master's programs in applied mathematics, civil engineering, computer science and engineering, software engineering, electrical engineering, engineering management, mechanical engineering and effective Fall 2011, sustainable energy.
+The School of Engineering offers master's programs in applied mathematics, civil engineering, computer science and engineering, software engineering, electrical engineering, engineering management, mechanical engineering, sustainable energy.
 The doctor of philosophy (Ph.D.) degree is sought by those engineers who wish to become experts in a specific area within their field.
 The school also grants the Ph.D. in computer science and engineering, electrical engineering, and mechanical engineering.